leomeinel-bak/randomspawntp/README.md

 * Teleport players to a random world spawn
 * Configure a list of worlds to be included
+* Configure a cool-down for the teleport command to be executed

 ### Built With